rhuiz4/rhuiz4.github.io/README.md

 # rhuiz4.github.io
-First time using p5.js.
-Just a simple snake game.
+Some stuff I did for fun.
-Uses the p5.js library.
+Most of the projects uses the p5.js library.